WenTingZhu/isa-marketplace/README.md

 ### UVA Ridesharing & Delivery Services

+This repo contains three independent django applications and a database.
+Folders
+* experience
+* models
+* front-end
+* mysql

+Each has its own folder.

 ### Setup
 1. make sure you have docker and docker-compose installed
 2. git clone https://github.com/WenTingZhu/isa-marketplace.git